ProjectOpenSea/shipyard-example-project/README.md

-# Shipyard
+# Example Shipyard Project

-Shipyard is a Forge template for smart contract development.
+[Shipyard](https://github.com/ProjectOpenSea/shipyard) is a Forge template for smart contract development.

+This repository is a basic example of how to use shipyard, along with [an accompanying tutorial](shipyardDocs/exampleNFTTutorial/Overview.md) for getting set up.

 ## Installation